Lanzoor/periodica/README.md

-# IMPORTANT NOTE

-**DO NOT DOWNLOAD THIS PROGRAM RIGHT NOW.** This program is about to undergo a massive change in code structure and overall performance.
-Please wait more for the more stable versions.

 # Installation

 Of course, this is a Python script, which means you will need to run it with a Python interpreter.
 However, for most cases, I recommend you run the following methods;

 ## 🐧 Linux

 **Run these commands, one-by-one.** The method below is heavily recommended, instead of downloading the zipped source code.
+If you hate the terminal way below, **you can still manually download the ZIP file from GitHub.** **_Please do note that you still need to run the `~/dev/periodica/build.py` file to finish the setup._** The GitHub method is not recommended.

-> Make sure that you have the latest version of Python in your machine!
+> Make sure that you have the stable version of Python in your machine!
 It usually comes with Linux, but just be sure.

 ```bash
 # Clone the GitHub repository into a proper workspace directory.